tuxBurner/play-neo4jplugin/README.md

 So here we go, i created this plugin :)

 ## Versions
+1.3.5 Fixed Scala action transaction handling by implememnting an ActionBuilder.
+Example is in examples/playframework-neo4j-template/app/controllers/Application.scala.

 1.3.4 Lifted to new Versions: spring-data-neo4j: 3.0.2.RELEASE, play 2.2.3, neo4j 2.0.3

 1.3.3 Lifted to new Versions: spring-data-neo4j: 3.0.1.RELEASE, play 2.2.2 **Cause of https://github.com/spring-projects/spring-data-neo4j/issues/161 there is a new config option: neo4j.basepackage="neo4j" # the base package where the entities are located : when not set the plugin defaults to neo4j**